 From the 3-way intersection in the Hamlet of Long Lake follow Route 30/28N toward Blue Mountain Lake.
 Continue for just over 3-miles to North Point Road on the right.
 Follow North Point Road for 3-miles to Forked Lake Road on the right.
 Forked Lake Road is very rough and narrow with heavy traffic during the summer.
 Drive to the end at Forked Lake Campground.

 From the 3-way intersection in the Hamlet of Long Lake follow Route 30/28N toward Blue Mountain Lake.
 Continue on North Point Road past the Raquette Outlet Bridge.
 Take first right, short dirt road to good deep water launch.
-Please don't blog the road when parking.
+Please don't block the road when parking.

 Forked Lake has two distinctive boat launch areas.
 The eastern launch is located at the Forked Lake State Campground where a day-use fee is required.
 The western end is free to use and equally as wonderful.
 The western launch is part of the Northern Forest Canoe Trail and is designated a canoe carry between Raquette Lake and Forked Lake.